Grace Community Church

 Grace Community Church is a non-denominational, evangelical megachurch founded in 1956 and located in Sun Valley, a neighborhood in the San Fernando Valley of Los Angeles.
-The church is led by Nathan Busenitz as Staff Pastor, leading the church as an interim leader for the ministers and Mark Zhakevich as the administrative day-to-day operations, as made official in an announcement on August 28, 2025.
+The church is led by Senior Pastor Nathan Busenitz, who succeeded John MacArthur on August 20, 2025 as Staff Pastor, and was made permanent on August 23, 2026.
 As of 2008, the average weekly attendance was 8,258.